Araucaria cunninghamii Mudie

 Araucaria cunninghamii is a symmetrical, cone-shaped tree that grows up to 60 m in height and gets its common name from the outer layer of bark which forms scale-like horizontal hoops.
 The branches are whorled and the leaves are very fine and pointy.
 It is a slow-growing plant that can live for up to 450 years.
 Because of its adaptability to a variety of conditions A. cunninghamii is an established commercial plantation tree throughout south-east Queensland.

 Propagation of Araucaria cunninghamii is generally from seed but the use of cuttings is also possible.
-Seedlings should be transferred to tubes or pots after 12 months for further growth and may be planted once they reach 2 years.
+Seedlings should be transferred to tubes or pots after 12 months for further growth and may be planted once they reach two years old.
 Regular watering is essential for the first two years in the ground and a native plant potting mix can also be useful in aiding the early stages of development.
 Once properly established the tree is fairly resilient and will often continue to grow slowly provided it gets enough moisture.
 Cuttings may also be used but this method is less common and relatively unsuccessful.
 If cuttings are used they must be taken from upright growing shoots toward the tops of the tree.

 Araucaria cunninghamii is a very attractive tree especially when planted in clusters as they give a grand look to any landscape.
 They are limited by space as they are such large trees and should be planted in subtropical climates for the best outcome.